top of page

 • Auto-expiry and audit logs linked to each site

 No matter where they go, CloudGate enforces consistent access rules—supporting HIPAA and Joint Commission vendor access requirements.
+Centralized vendor management ensures accountability, transparency, and full compliance across multi-location healthcare systems.

 5. Real-Time Monitoring and Access Intelligence